c-toolbox/C-Play/docs/guides/settings/audio.md

 Also, you could choose to indicate the preferred track language or ID, if the video files include tracks.
 However, this is a general setting that mostly should be ignored.

+From C-Play v2.1 and onwards, NDI is supported as a layer within a slide.
+There is a specific audio configuration for the NDI audio playback on master.
+By default it already used the default device of your PC, so you would only need to set this if you want to use another one.